 About the California Wolf Center

-The California Wolf Center is a one-of-a-kind education, conservation, and research center located 50 miles east of San Diego, near the town of Julian, California.
-Founded in 1977 to educate the public about wildlife and ecology, the Center is currently home to several packs of gray wolves, some of which are exhibited for educational purposes.
-Our wolves serve as ambassadors representing wolves in the wild.
+The California Wolf Center is a one-of-a-kind, conservation, education, and research center dedicated to wolf recovery in the wild.
+Our physical location is 50 miles east of San Diego, near the town of Julian, California.
+We are a state-wide organization with staff and volunteers also working in Northern California striving to pave the way for the return of wolves in our state.
+Founded in 1977 to educate the public about wildlife and ecology, the Center is currently home to several packs of gray wolves, some of which play an important role in our educational programs.
+These wolves serve as ambassadors representing wolves in the wild.
 We also host highly endangered Mexican gray wolves, now being reintroduced into the southwestern United States.
 A visit to the Center provides a unique experience involving one of the most charismatic and controversial species in North American history.

 Photo Credit: Gary Borland